 The protagonist ultimately gets away with it, but the interesting thing never addressed in the book is whether she believes she got away free and clear because she is blinded by the drugs.
 Her perception is cloudy because the only thing she has concerned herself with is getting more drugs.

 “Addicts can be extremely manipulative,” says Rehabs.com.
 “If your intuition tells you that an addict is lying to you or playing with your emotions to get your help, you’re probably right.”

 Another realistic portrayal in Weiner’s novel is the distorted thinking and justification that goes on within the mind of an addict.

-Many reviews of Weiner’s book cite that the protagonist is difficult to like due to her selfishness and skewed thinking, but it ultimately shows the way drugs and alcohol can literally change the thought process of an addict.
+Many reviews of Weiner’s book cite that the protagonist ‘s hard to like due to her selfishness and skewed thinking, but it ultimately shows the way drugs and alcohol can change the thought process of an addict.
 From blaming her husband for her troubles to blaming the treatment facility for treating her unfairly, Allison Weiss doesn’t own up to her addiction until she finally hits rock bottom.

 “It didn’t matter that my turning point didn’t involve turning a trick in the back of a car, or looting my parents’ retirement fund, or sticking a needle in my arm,” she thinks to herself.
 “This was it.
 My hand in a stranger’s medicine cabinet, my little girl on the other side of a locked door, needing a mother who only wanted her to go away.”